FREE SHIPPING on orders over $75 International: over $250

 These five types can be grouped into three: DuanNi, Xiao HongNi, which includes ZhuNi and HongNi, and ZiNi, which includes Qing HuiNi.

 Do these various types of ZiSha have different effects on water and tea soup?
-Or they are more or less the same?
+Or are they more or less the same?

 Various types of clay will have different effects on tea leaves.
 For example, ZiNi contains a lot of iron, while DuanNi's iron content is weaker than ZiNi's.
 However, DuanNi's sand texture is stronger than ZiNi's.
 Sand texture represents filtration.
 So there are some differences.